-One of the most common and accepted theories regarding weight loss is the Calorie Theory, in which your weight loss/gain is dependent on your calorie intake versus calorie expenditure.
+One of the most common and accepted theories regarding weight loss is the calorie theory, in which your weight loss/gain is dependent on calorie intake versus expenditure.

-Note: In my free Weight Balancing eBook, I discuss the gamut of issues that contribute to weight gain – above and beyond the calorie theory.
+Note: In my free Weight Balancing eBook, I discuss the gamut of issues that contribute to weight gain, above and beyond calorie theory.

-Metabolic rates are primarily determined by the health of the thyroid, which seems to be a persistent and growing problem in America.
-The American Thyroid Association estimates that 20 million Americans have some form of thyroid disease, and up to 60% of those with thyroid disease are unaware of their condition.
-(6)
+Metabolic rates are primarily determined by thyroid health, which seems to be a persistent and growing problem in America.
+The American Thyroid Association estimates 20 million Americans have some form of thyroid disease, and up to 60% of those with thyroid disease are unaware of their condition.6

 There are active plant steroids found in the resin of the guggul plant called guggulsterones.
-These guggulsterones have been shown to support optimal thyroid health – meaning they help stimulate the body’s natural ability to regulate metabolism.
-(2)
+Guggulsterones have been shown to support optimal thyroid health, meaning they help stimulate the body’s natural ability to regulate metabolism.2

-A lower than average temperature may indicate that your weight gain could be related to slow metabolism.
+An average temperature on the lower side may indicate weight gain could be related to slow metabolism.

 Traditionally, guggul was used for detoxifying fats cells and supporting thyroid health.
-These traditional uses are now being supported in studies that show guggul’s effect on healthy cholesterol levels.
-(3,4,5)
+These traditional uses are now being supported by studies showing guggul’s effect on healthy cholesterol levels.3-5

 For best results, take guggul 3 times per day after meals.
-Learn more about LifeSpa’s Guggul Lean herbal formulation here on my site.
+Learn more about LifeSpa’s Guggul Lean.